adiwg/mdBook/mdtranslator/metadatainfo.md

 __metadataURI:__ *string* - Uniform Resource Identifier (URI) of this metadata record.

-__metadataStatus:__ *string* - The status of the metadata record; e.g. complete, ammended, provisional.
+__metadataStatus:__ *string* - The status of the metadata record; e.g. complete, amended, provisional.

 [__mainInfo:__](../mdtranslator/resourceMaint.md) *object* - Provides information about the frequency of metadata updates, and the scope of those updates.

 __extensions__ *array* - Information about metadata extensions.
-This objects is automatically populated for ISO writers requiring the biological extension.
+This object is automatically populated for ISO writers requiring the biological extension.